 How Smartphones Sabotage Your Brain's Ability to Focus (5 minute video)

-What the Internet is Doing to our Brains (4 minutes video)
+What the Internet is Doing to our Brains (4 minute YouTube video).

 Addictive behaviours around internet use include: